adityaranade/website-academic/content/post/IPL/index.md

 subtitle: A simple analysis to check if the best team win the league.
 Analysis indicates a rather surprising result.

 # Summary for listings and search engines
 summary: A statistical analysis to check if the best team wins the Indian Premier league.
+Analysis indicates a rather surprising result.

 # Link this post with a project
 projects: []